LuciaHrovatin/CENSUS_webapp/README.md

 ## Usage
 This project employs few Docker images:
--	the official (apache-airflow Docker)[ https://hub.docker.com/r/apache/airflow] image with a Celery Executor and using the official (Postgres)[ https://hub.docker.com/_/postgres/] as backend and (Redis)[ https://hub.docker.com/_/redis/] as message broker.
+-	the official [apache-airflow Docker](https://hub.docker.com/r/apache/airflow) image with a Celery Executor and using the official [Postgres](https://hub.docker.com/_/postgres/) as backend and [Redis](https://hub.docker.com/_/redis/) as message broker.

--	the official (mysql)[ https://hub.docker.com/_/mysql] along with its web interface (phpmyadmit)[ https://hub.docker.com/_/phpmyadmin].
+-	the official [mysql](https://hub.docker.com/_/mysql) along with its web interface [phpmyadmit](https://hub.docker.com/_/phpmyadmin).

--	the Docker image (shaynativ/redis-ml)[ https://hub.docker.com/r/shaynativ/redis-ml] that contains both the Redis server and the Redis ML module, used during the Machine Learning procedure.
+-	the Docker image [shaynativ/redis-ml](https://hub.docker.com/r/shaynativ/redis-ml) that contains both the Redis server and the Redis ML module, used during the Machine Learning procedure.

 If running on **Linux** system, a further check for deploying Airflow is needed.
 The mounted volumes (in the `docker-compose.yml` file) use the user/group permissions, therefore double-check if the container and the host computer have matching file permissions.
 ```
 mkdir ./dags  ./logs